Everything You Need to Know

-The World Class Print Series is just what you would expect, the highest quality prints in the world today for your home or office.
-They are Lumachrome HD TruLife Acrylic prints.
-Your photograph is converted to a transparency using the Lumachrome HD process, then face mounted under acrylic glass.
+If you want the very best, look no further than Lumachrome HD Acrylic prints.
+They are without question the highest quality prints in the world today.
 Lumachrome HD Acrylic prints are museum quality pieces of art and widely recognized as top of the line due to their sensational visual depth, bright appearance, razor sharp resolution, beautiful tonal range, and brilliant colors.
-They have been described as having an incredible 3D image quality to them.
+They have been described as having an incredible 3D image quality and unsurpassed craftsmanship.

-Your transparent archival photograph is infused with iridium particles and encapsulated between a pure white poly surface and a crystal clear, scratch resistant, non-reflective acrylic glass.
+Your transparent archival photograph is encapsulated between a pure white poly surface and a crystal clear, scratch resistant, non-reflective acrylic glass.
 Light is essentially trapped within the glass, which results in the stunning 3D visual characteristic Lumachrome is famous for.
-There’s simply nothing else that compares to these prints!
+There’s simply nothing that compares to them!

-The Superior Print Series are printed on metal.
-Metal prints have become increasingly popular in recent years because of their visually striking characteristics, durability, lightweight material, and availability at a reasonable cost point.
+Metal aluminum prints have become increasingly popular in recent years because of their visually striking characteristics, durability, lightweight material, and availability at a reasonable cost point.
 Metal prints are created by infusing inks directly onto aluminum plates, creating a metallic look that enhances detail and provides stunning contrast and color.
 While metal prints do not have that 3D visual depth or inner light characteristic as acrylic prints do, they are nonetheless stunning pieces of artwork.
 I have several metal prints hanging in my own house and love them.
 This is a 30x20" Chromaluxe metal print of Fire Tree we have hanging in our house.

 All my Chromaluxe metal prints include a black powdered aluminum extrusion frame for a true professional finish.
 These frames are undersized by 2 inches around the edges of the print and come with an aluminum "Z-clip" for wall mounting.
 This extrusion frame allows the metal print to extend out from the wall and provides an even more attractive presence in any room.

-The Traditional Print Series are paper prints.
-The traditional photo prints on paper have largely given ground to the higher quality and more visually stunning acrylic and metal prints, for understandable reasons.
-Many of my photographer peers have opted not to include paper products as part of their product line anymore.
-However, I realize there are plenty of potential customers who may wish to own my artwork, but simply lack the financial means to splurge on museum quality acrylic or metal pieces.
-So I also offer the best paper prints on the market today as an alternative.
-Fuji Crystal Archive Paper Prints will last for years if not decades.
+The traditional photo prints on paper have largely given ground to the higher quality and more visually stunning acrylic and metal prints for understandable reasons.
+However, paper prints still have a huge place in the art market.
+My choice for paper prints is the Fujicolor Crystal Archive Prints.
+These prints will last for decades.
 This HD photo paper uses a polyester-based silver-halide material optimized for professional galley-level displays.
-It has a high-gloss finish, offers sharp detail, high intensity colors, and a distinctive appearance that gives it a luxury feel.
+This paper excels in rich colors and has and underlying warmer base tone, perfect for most nature photography.
+These paper prints have a high-gloss finish, offers sharp detail, high intensity colors, and a distinctive appearance that gives it a luxury feel.

 Choosing the print size is the final decision, and I offer five different sizes ranging from 16"x24" all the way up to a whopping 40"x60".
 To help visualize what size to order, here are three prints of Morning Glory hanging next to each other.

-I offer free shipping to any place within the United States.
-Shipping is done by the printing company directly to your doorstep, bypassing me and therefore saving a lot of extra shipping cost.
-Prints are packaged securely and guaranteed to arrive in perfect condition.
-In the rare chance of shipping damage, please notify me as soon as possible and I will get you another print.
-Prints typically take between 2-4 weeks.
+I offer free shipping anywhere within the United States, including Alaska & Hawaii.
+This is a substantial benefit since shipping costs for large packages are quite exorbitant these days.
+Your print will be packaged securely by the print lab and guaranteed to arrive in perfect condition.
+In the rare chance of damage during shipment, please notify me as soon as possible and I will get you another print.

 So what are limited editions and why are they important?
 Most artwork is sold as 'open editions', meaning that an unlimited number of prints of the same image can be produced over time.
 This obviously limits their value.

 An investment in fine artwork should be protected not only physically, but from a financial aspect as well.
 That is why every photograph in my collection is limited in number, with most as an edition of 150 images.
 When each photograph has reached it's production limit, REGARDLESS of medium or size it will never be produced again.
 I'm proud to offer limited editions which includes a paper medium in addition to the very high end acrylic and metal pieces.
-There are not many artists I know of today who still do that.
+Most artists today do not offer that option.

 When you purchase an image from Chris Marler Photography, rest assured you will truly own a unique piece of art.
 Every print is digitally embedded in an unobtrusive manner with my signature and your edition number (such as 69/150) in the bottom corner.
 A signed and numbered Certificate of Authenticity is a shipped separately from the print itself for additional provenance.